mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

  Computing syntax
  Lack of knowledge of what to design.. which they call “sandbox games,” that integrates the worlds"

-### Key Game Making Tools used in this study

-These tools are of use by both professionals and novice coders.
-The use by indy communities blurs the line also

-#### Code Playgrounds

-Find definition

-NOTES ON CODE PLAYGROUNDS
-However in its styling it is playful and editorial picks and write up celebrate a playful spirit of creativity and sharing.
-There are strong parallels in this presentation to that Scratch community and to the sharing ethos integral to the maker-movement (explored in Lit Review).
-The interplay between play and work via shared experimentation is developed further in a later discussion chapter.

-#### Pixel Art Editors

-Find definition

 ## Pedagogies from coding for learning community - K12 focused